flyingrhinonz/nftwatch/README.md

 output will break nftwatch.
 - Supports up to 9999 lines/nft-handles before display may
 get messed up.
 Should be enough for most use cases though.
+- The first cycle after changing refresh speed will be incorrect; the second cycle onwards will be fine until you change refresh speed again.
+- nftwatch is not a performance measurement tool - there are a few factors that prevent the BPS and PPS rates from being accurate, but as a rules troubleshooting assistant - it is close enough to be useful.

 I initially wrote nftwatch because I wanted a realtime running output from nftables that was better than simply